laurenceday123/data_science_infrastructure/README.md

 	}
 ]

-az storage container create --name ctdstfstatestag --subscription ******** --account-name stdstfstate --account-key <ACCOUNT KEY>
+az storage container create --name ctdstfstate --subscription ******** --account-name stdstfstate --account-key <ACCOUNT KEY>
 ```
 ### Step 3 - Run the github actions workflow to create infrastructure
-This should be in the path .githun/.workflows from the root of the directory
+This should be in the path .github/workflows from the root of the directory.
+An pull request to master branch will plan the terraform deployment, and an accepted pull request will create the planned infrastructure